+Religion in nursing is therapeutic when helps meet a patient’s need for love, understanding, meaning, purpose, and hope.
 According to the American Nurses Association Nursing’s Social Policy Statement, “attention to the range of human experiences and responses to health and illness within the physical and social environments” is central to modern nursing practices.
-Faith, religion, and spirituality are clear parts of what defines many groups of people and allows individuals to make sense of their experiences, including health and illness.
+Faith, religion, and spirituality are clear parts of what defines many groups of people and allow individuals to make sense of their experiences, including health and illness.

 If excellent care for all patients is to be available, it is necessary that nurses learn to relate to patients of different faiths and cultures.
 Even when the patient’s background is similar to the nurses’, it does not mean the patient shares the same beliefs as the nurse.
 Treating the patient as an individual is important because of differences such as religion, culture, gender, education, socioeconomic status, and family traditions.
 Nurses need to appreciate and respect the patient as an individual.